javadasoodeh/CV/deep_learning_basic/WHAT_IS_DEEP_LEARNING.md

 - **Automatic Feature Extraction:** Unlike traditional methods where humans have to specify what features a machine should recognize, deep learning models automatically figure out the features that are important.

-### Single-Layer Neural Networks: Paving the Path
-Before we immerse ourselves into the intricacies of deep neural networks, let's revisit the basics.
-A single-layer neural network, also known as a perceptron, serves as the foundation for more complex architectures.
-It comprises three fundamental components: inputs, weights, and a weighted sum.

-Consider an image being fed into a single-layer neural network.
-Each pixel of the image can be considered an input.
-Associated with each input is a weight, which determines its significance in the overall computation.
-The weighted sum is calculated by multiplying each input by its corresponding weight and then summing up these products.

-After obtaining the weighted sum, a step function (also known as the activation function) is applied.
-This function decides whether the neuron should "fire" or not based on the calculated value.
-If the result exceeds a certain threshold, the neuron fires; otherwise, it remains dormant.
+**2. Single-layer Neural Networks (Perceptron)**

+A perceptron is the simplest form of a neural network used for binary classification.
+Here’s a more detailed breakdown:

+- **Inputs:** These are the data or features that you provide to the network for processing.
+They can be anything from pixel values in an image to any other form of data.

+- **Weights:** Associated with each input, a weight represents the importance of that particular input for the output.
+During the learning phase, the network adjusts these weights based on the error of the prediction.

+- **Weighted Sum:** Before passing it to the activation function, the perceptron computes the weighted sum.
+It multiplies each input by its associated weight and sums up all these products.
+Mathematically, if we have inputs \( x_1, x_2,..., x_n \) and weights \( w_1, w_2,..., w_n \), the weighted sum (often termed as net input) would be \( \sum_{i=1}^{n} x_i w_i \).

+- **Step Function (Activation Function):** The weighted sum is then passed through an activation function.
+For a basic perceptron, this is typically a step function, which produces a binary output.
+If the weighted sum is above a certain threshold, the neuron fires (produces an output of 1), otherwise, it doesn't (produces an output of 0).

+- **Output:** The result of the step function determines the perceptron's output.
+For binary classification tasks, this would typically be a "0" or a "1".

+---
 ### Multi-Layer Neural Networks: Unleashing Complexity
 While single-layer neural networks are valuable for linearly separable problems, they fall short in handling intricate patterns present in complex data.
 This limitation led to the creation of multi-layer neural networks, also referred to as deep neural networks.